Avaiga/taipy-doc/docs/knowledge_base/demos/covid_dashboard.md

 In the realm of COVID-19 data analysis, access to real-time insights is paramount.
-Introducing the COVID-19 Dashboard, a multi-page Taipy application, designed for in-depth data visualization and trend forecasting.
+Introducing the COVID-19 Dashboard, a multi-page Taipy application designed for in-depth data visualization and trend forecasting.

 [Try it live](https://covid-dashboard.taipy.cloud/Country)